 High Risk Prostate Cancer

-Dr Paffen follows NCCN and ASCO guidelines on prostate cancer treatment.
+Dr Paffen follows EAU and AUA guidelines on prostate cancer treatment.

 Patients with intermediate/high risk prostate cancer will be will be recommended active treatment in the form of either surgery or radiotherapy depending upon the prostate size, patient preference and medical/surgical history.
 Dr Paffen will always advise a consultation with radiation oncologist in order to be fully informed.

-- Dr Paffen offers SpaceOAR for patients choosing radiotherapy
+- Dr Paffen offers Barigel, rectal spacer for patients choosing radiotherapy

 Patients with a life expectancy of <10 years will be counselled regarding the utility of avoiding a prostate biopsy as it is likely they will die of other causes than prostate cancer.